mitchelljy/battleships_ai/README.md

 ### Description

-The basics of how it works is as follows:
+The basics of how it works are as follows:

 1. Take current board state as input
 2. Create copy of board state
 3. Simulate a specific number of samples (given by `--monte_carlo_samples`), each of which is a random placement of a remaining ship type
-4. Sum and average the number of ship tiles for each square across every sample to get a frequency matrix containing a probability of a ship for each square, emphasise ship samples that overlap existing hits
+4. Stack all of the simulations and sum the total number of ships in each square (emphasise ships that overlap existing hits)
+5. Take the mean for each sqaure, giving us a frequency matrix or heatmap
 5. Pick the largest value corresponding to a legal move in the matrix
 6. Repeat

 ### Heatmap

-There are two heatmap gifs in the project which demonstrate the probability matrix for every square after each move in the game.
+[There are two heatmap gifs](https://github.com/DataSnaek/battleships_ai/tree/master/heatmap_gifs) in this project which demonstrate the probability matrix as a heatmap for every square after each move in the game.
 Here is one of them:

 ![heatmap](https://github.com/DataSnaek/battleships_ai/blob/master/heatmap_gifs/battleships_2.gif)